sagieppel/Splitting-unfamiliar-objects-and-stuff-in-images-into-parts-using-neural-nets/Evaluator/README.md

 1. Generate training data using the instructions above.
 2. open Train.py
 3. Set path to the generated a training data

-   AnnDir= Annotation folder
+   AnnDir = Annotation folder

-   ImageDir=  Image folder
+   ImageDir =  Image folder

 4. Run script.
 The results will appear in the log folder.

 # Evaluation
 1. Train net or download pre-trained net [here] (or train the net)
 2. Generate training data using the instructions above.
 3. open Evaluate.py
-4. Set path to the generated evaluation data
+4. Set path to the generated evaluation data:

-   AnnDir=  Annotation folder
+   AnnDir = Annotation folder

-   ImageDir=  Image folder
+   ImageDir =  Image folder

 5. Run script.